Turkesterone: Benefits, Side Effects & Results

 However, the dosage can be split up throughout the day, such as taking half prior to your workout and half after.

-It depends how turkesterone affects the user, as some people feel energized after a dose, and others feel lethargic.
+It depends on how turkesterone affects the user, as some people feel energized after a dose and others feel lethargic.
 Thus, taking it in the evening before sleep may be more optimal for the latter user.

 Turkesterone for Women

 Turkesterone is a suitable supplement for women to take, as it does not notably affect testosterone levels.
-In contrast, anabolic steroids can cause masculinization; with women’s main option being to take small dosages of anavar to avoid virilization side effects.
+In contrast, anabolic steroids can cause masculinization; thus, women’s main option is to take small dosages of Anavar to avoid virilization side effects.

 This is because the majority of women do not want to build exceptional amounts of muscle mass.